Effygal/trace-gen/README.md

 #### Vary the IRD weight skewness $s \in [0, 9]$:

-- When $s=0$, the weight of each traffic class (implemented as different addr range) is uniform:
+- When $s=0$, the weight of each traffic class (implemented as different addr range) is uniform;

-- When $s=9$, the weight of each traffic class is highly skewed, the MRCs behaviors are more pronounced at any $p$:
+- When $s=9$, the weight of each traffic class is highly skewed, the MRCs behaviors are more pronounced at any $p$;

+- We set $s=4$ as default as any skewness higher than this contribute marginally to the overall MRC behaviors.

 #### Vary the number of classes $k \in \mathbb{Z}_+$: